efeslab/ada-portathon/Splash-3/README.md

 Changes:
 We mainly added options to specify a cross compiler at the command line.
-We also added an option to run all the benchmarks with the default simulation settings and input sizes, with an option to specify the number of threads.
+We also added an option to run all the benchmarks with the default simulation settings and input sizes (from Woo et al., see below), with an option to specify the number of threads.

 Native: